Coffee roasting: History

-In the 1950s just as instant coffee was becoming a popular coffee drink, speciality coffee-houses began opening to cater to the connoisseur, offering a more traditionally brewed beverage.
-In the 1970s, more speciality coffee houses were founded, ones that offered a variety of roasts and beans from around the world.
+In the 1950s just as instant coffee was becoming a popular coffee drink, speciality coffeehouses began opening to cater to the connoisseur, offering a more traditionally brewed beverage.
+In the 1970s, more speciality coffeehouses were founded, ones that offered a variety of roasts and beans from around the world.
 In the 1980s and 1990s, the gourmet coffee industry experienced great growth.
 Through the 1970s and 1980s, the Siemens Sirocco home roaster was made in West Germany and marketed globally.
 It was a small fluid-bed roaster made for the home enthusiast.
-The product was named after a commercial hot-air roasting process which itself was named after the hot Sahara winds called sirocco.
+The product was named after a commercial hot-air roasting process which was named after the hot Sahara winds called sirocco.
 In 1976, chemical engineer Michael Sivetz patented a competing hot air design for manufacture in the U.S.; this became popular as an economical alternative.
 Sivetz called for the home roaster to focus on the quality of the bean.
 From 1986 through 1999 there was a surge in the number of patents filed for home roasting appliances.
-In the 1990s, more electric home roasting equipment became available, including drum roasters, and variations on the fluid-bed roaster.
+In the 1990s, more electric home roasting equipment became available, including drum roasters and variations on the fluid-bed roaster.
 By 2001, gourmet coffee aficionados were using the internet to purchase green estate-grown beans for delivery by mail.